 Fix 3 – Update your graphics driver

-An outdated or missing graphics card driver can trigger GTA V crashing.
+An outdated or missing graphics card driver can trigger GTA V crashing without error.
 So you should make sure you have the latest version of the GPU driver installed on your computer.
 To update your driver:

 Step 1: Press Windows key + X and select Device Manager.

 Step 2: Expand the Display adapters section.
 A list of graphics devices will show up.

 Step 3: Right-click your graphics device and select Update driver.